musfirah-mohd-ali/Integrated-Project-Y1-/README.md

 ### ChatGPT
 * To learn how to implement the APIs.
 * To find out where is the best place to put a javascript.
+* Used ChatGPT to fix our visuals and functions on the Login screen.
+* The comments on our script.js was created using AI.
+* Research done on how to use the JSON file after the local Storage method was not working was done using AI.